Add.xyz (ADD) Price Hits $0.21 on Exchanges

 According to CryptoCompare, “ADD.xyz serves as ad DeFi aggregation dashboard that plugs in multiple products and Dapps.
 So the user can explore the DeFi world seamlessly and in privacy.
 ADD.xyz aims to take composability within Decentralised Finance to the next level.
 Every major, useful and niche protocol that serves the community all in a single dashboard with the goal of avoiding paying multiple fees, experiencing bad UX/UI and bugs. “

-It is usually not presently possible to buy alternative cryptocurrencies such as Add.xyz directly using US dollars.
-Investors seeking to acquire Add.xyz should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+It is usually not possible to buy alternative cryptocurrencies such as Add.xyz directly using U.S. dollars.
+Investors seeking to acquire Add.xyz should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Add.xyz using one of the exchanges listed above.

 Receive News & Updates for Add.xyz Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Add.xyz and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.